GraceBa/GraceBa.github.io/README.md

 This is a repository for online projects.

+Each subfolder contains a separate project.

+Some files contain incomplete work.

+~~~
 BuildASkull is a learning tool for undergraduate level human anatomy. https://graceba.github.io/BuildASkull/

-~~~
-The other resources are supporting files from a research project, but are incomplete as I cannot publish the work here.